Ejo415/time-complexity/README.md

 ![time-complexity](https://s3-us-west-2.amazonaws.com/curriculum-content/web-development/algorithms/time-complexity.png)

-As we see in the first sentence of the Google definition, time complexity is expressed in terms of the length of the input.
+As we see in the first sentence of the Wikipedia definition, time complexity is expressed in terms of the length of the input.
 The second sentence about big O, coefficients, and lower order terms we'll talk about in the sections to come.

 But first!